Hello Emacs Enthusiasts

 https://www.tutorialrepublic.com/html-reference/html5-tags.php

-Note: node users, use node, skip the webserver, and write to file using fs module.
+If you’re a node user, you can skip the webserver, and write directly to file using fs module.

-3. use the keys Object.keys(html) to loop through the object with keys.forEach(key, index)
+• 3. use Object.keys(html) to loop through the object with Object.keys.forEach(key, index)

 "use strict";